FahadMKhan/BoardgameListingWebApp/PHASE-3/Creating CICD Pipelines.md

 - **Paste it under the NOTE** as shown in the picture below:
 ![Nexus-setting-2](https://github.com/FahadMKhan/BoardgameListingWebApp/assets/97802721/fcea7679-bf72-4b79-8bb7-8a4eea43906c)
    - Add the credentials for accessing Nexus:
+Note that one credential is for maven-releases and the other is for maven-snapshots.
 ```xml
 <servers>
     <server>